ibm-cloud-docs/solution-tutorials/vpc-scaling-dedicated-compute.hidden.md

 2. **Apply the plan** to resize the instance from `2 VCPUs | 4 GiB RAM` to `8 VCPUs | 16 GiB RAM`.
 3. You can check the profile of the dedicated instance by launching [{{site.data.keyword.cloud-shell_short}}](https://{DomainName}/shell), changing the region to the one where you provisioned your VPC with `ibmcloud target -r us-south` command and then running `ibmcloud is instances` command or from [Virtual server instances for VPC](https://{DomainName}/vpc-ext/compute/vs) UI by clicking on the dedicated instance name.

-## View logs and monitor the load Balancer for VPC metrics
-{: #vpc-scaling-dedicated-compute-observe}
-{: step}

-You can have multiple {{site.data.keyword.loganalysislong_notm}} instances in a location.
-However, only 1 instance in a location (region) can be configured to receive logs from [enabled services](https://{DomainName}/docs/log-analysis?topic=log-analysis-cloud_services) in that {{site.data.keyword.Bluemix_notm}} location.
-Similarly, you should configure 1 instance of the {{site.data.keyword.monitoringlong_notm}} service per region to collect platform metrics in that location.
-{:important}

-In this section, you will learn how to check the logs of your VPC resources and monitor the load balancers for VPC metrics.
-The {{site.data.keyword.loganalysislong_notm}} and {{site.data.keyword.monitoringlong_notm}} services are enabled to receive platform metrics while provisioning.

-### Create services and enable platform metrics
-{: #vpc-scaling-dedicated-compute-metrics}

-1. Navigate to the [Observability](https://{DomainName}/observe) page and look for any existing log analysis/monitoring services with `platform metrics` enabled.
-If you find an existing service with platform metrics enabled, skip [to check the logs sub-section](/docs/solution-tutorials?topic=solution-tutorials-vpc-scaling-dedicated-compute#vpc-scaling-dedicated-compute-logs).
-To create new services and/or to configure an existing service tu support platform metrics, follow the steps below.
-2. To create a {{site.data.keyword.loganalysislong_notm}} and/or {{site.data.keyword.monitoringlong_notm}} service(s), navigate to the **Settings** tab of your {{site.data.keyword.bpshort}} workspace, update `step6_create_logging` variable to **true** and **Save** the setting. **Repeat** the same with `step6_create_monitoring` variable if you wish to enable monitoring.
-3. To configure platform logs, navigate to the [Observability](https://{DomainName}/observe) page and click **Logging** on the left pane.
-   1. Click on **Configure platform logs** and **select** a region in which you have provisioned the VPC resources
-   2. Select the log analysis service instance from the dropdown menu and click **Select**.
-4. To configure platform metrics, repeat the above step by clicking **Monitoring** on the left pane.

-   For more information, see [Configuring {{site.data.keyword.Bluemix_notm}} platform logs](https://{DomainName}/docs/log-analysis?topic=log-analysis-config_svc_logs) and [Enabling platform metrics](https://{DomainName}/docs/monitoring?topic=monitoring-platform_metrics_enabling)
-   {:tip}

-### Check the logs
-{: #vpc-scaling-dedicated-compute-logs}

-VPC services generate platform logs in the same region where they are available.
-You can view, monitor, and manage VPC logs through the {{site.data.keyword.loganalysislong_notm}} instance that is marked as platform logs in the region.

-Platform logs are logs that are exposed by logging-enabled services and the platform in {{site.data.keyword.Bluemix_notm}}.
-For more information, see Configuring [{{site.data.keyword.Bluemix_notm}} platform logs](https://{DomainName}/docs/log-analysis?topic=log-analysis-config_svc_logs).

-1. Navigate to the [Observability](https://{DomainName}/observe) page and click **Logging** on the left pane.
-2. Click on **View IBM Log Analysis** next to the instance marked as `Platform logs`.
-3. Under **Apps** from the top menu, check the load balancer CRN you want to see the logs and click **Apply**.
-4. Alternatively, you can check the logs of a load balancer from the [Load balancers for VPC](https://{DomainName}/vpc-ext/network/loadBalancers) page by
-    1. Clicking on the load balancer name for which you wish to check the logs.
-    2. Under `Overview` tab, click on **Launch logging** under the `Data logging` panel of the load balancer.
-    3. Remember to generate load against your application to see the logs.

-For checking the logs of other VPC resources, refer to [VPC logging](https://{DomainName}/docs/vpc?topic=vpc-logging).

-### Monitoring Load Balancer for VPC metrics
-{: #vpc-scaling-dedicated-compute-monitor}

-Load balancers calculate the metrics and send those metrics to your monitoring instance, which reflects different types of use and traffic.
-You can visualize and analyze metrics from the {{site.data.keyword.monitoringlong_notm}} dashboard.

-1. Navigate to the [Observability](https://{DomainName}/observe) page and click **Monitoring** on the left pane.
-2. Click on **View {{site.data.keyword.monitoringlong_notm}}** next to the instance marked as `Platform metrics`.
-3. Click on **Dashboards** on the left sidebar to open the IBM Load Balancer Monitoring Metrics dashboard.
-4. Under Dashboard templates, expand **IBM** > Load Balancer Monitoring Metrics.
-The default dashboard is not editable.

 ## Remove resources
 {: #vpc-scaling-dedicated-compute-removeresources}